 Grand Seiko is amongst a very elite group of mechanical watch manufactures (including Rolex) that can produce an entire mechanical timepiece – meaning the case, hands, dial, movement, fully in-house – from start to finish.

-And like the aforementioned brand, Grand Seiko is able to use their absolute control over production, as well as their watchmaking know-how, which dates back to the late 19th century, to produce superb timepieces.
+And like the aforementioned brand, Grand Seiko is able to use their absolute control of production, as well as their watchmaking know-how, which dates back to the late 19th century, to produce superb timepieces.
 Every detail of a Grand Seiko exudes high-quality craftsmanship.

 The dial of this Grand Seiko GMT (Ref.
-SBGM023) is silvered, but in certain light, it looks almost cream colored.
+SBGM023) is silvered, but in a certain light, it looks almost cream-colored.
 Production of the dial requires a lengthy process that includes metal plating and then spraying of multiple layers of clear coat.
 And while the industry standard for the amount of clear coat applied to the dial is 10-15 micrometers, Grand Seiko instead uses 50 micrometers.
 Why.
 To ensure that the dial is not discolored, and to increase durability.
 In fact, Grand Seiko is unique in that they do drop tests on all of their dials, further guaranteeing the utmost quality.

 One of the details that sets apart high-end timepieces is the movement finishing, of course, but also, the case finishing.

 Like the dial, the hands are manufactured with meticulous attention to detail.
-They are diamond cut to a “razor sharp edge” according to the manufacture, reflecting even the smallest light.
+They are diamond cut to a “razor-sharp edge” according to the manufacture, reflecting even the smallest light.
 By reflecting the light, the hands not only more pleasing to the eye, aesthetically speaking, they also stand out better against the dial, for enhanced legibility, even in low-light.
 Grand Seiko says that the light reflected is sufficient enough that no luminous material is needed on the hands.